-Requirements for Advanced Certificate Candidates
+Requirements for Certificate of Advanced Study Candidates

-All students admitted to an Advanced Certificate program must fulfill the following minimum requirements.
+All students admitted to a Certificate of Advanced Study program must fulfill the following minimum requirements.

 - 1. The entire program must be planned in advance and must be preceded by at least two years of acceptable professional work experience. - 2.
-Eight or more units in approved courses must be taken beyond the master's degree. - 3.
-Four of these 8 units must be taken at the 400-level.
+Thirty two or more hours in approved coursework must be taken beyond the master's degree. - 3.
+Sixteen of these 32 hours must be taken at the 500-level.